Beverley Dean - Founder of Special iApps

 Inspired by my Son William

 As well as running Special iApps, I'm mother to Joseph and William.
 William (pictured with me) was born in 2005 with Down syndrome, duodenal atresia, Hirschsprung's disease, hearing impairment, and thyroid deficiency.
+Later, he was diagnosed as also having autism.
 Joseph, who's 6 years older than William, features as the British voice in many of our apps.

 Little did I realise that a chance meeting in the Apple Store in January 2011 would lead on to Special iApps.
 Lesley shouted across the store You must get an iPad for William! and those 7 words led me to Mandy who asked the poignant question Which apps?.
 Having a child who communicates by sign, has very poor motor skills, gets easily distracted ... got me searching, only to find apps that were unusable, unsuitable or not quite what I had in mind.